me97esn/generator-sweetjs-support/README.md

 $ yo sweetjs-support
 ```

-To test if it works: Rename
+To test if it works:
 ```
 $ mv app/scripts/app.js app/scripts/app.sjs
 $ grunt serve
 ```

-The app.sjs file should be renamed to .tmp/app.js and working.
+The app.sjs file should be copied and renamed to .tmp/app.js and working.